-Before the mid 1990’s credit cards were somewhat of a novelty.
+Before the mid-1990’s, credit cards were somewhat of a novelty.
 Many people had them in case of emergencies, but they rarely ever used them.
 When you went into a store and paid with your card, the cashier (and most people in line behind you) would groan.
-The cashier had to take out a large clunky device, slide a carbon paper over the card to make a couple of different copies, and then it was submitted for payment.
+The cashier had to take out a clunky device, slide a carbon paper over the card to make a couple of different copies, and then the retailer submitted it for payment.

 Other helpful money saving articles:

 - How to Break the Cycle of Credit Card Debt

 - How You Can Improve Your Credit Score (Even Without a Credit Card)

 - The Key To Negotiating Credit Card Interest Rates

 There are a lot of credit card myths that people believe.
 Here are a few.

 You MUST Carry a Balance to Boost Your Credit Score

 Shortly after I turned 18, I got my first credit card.
 I had several friends tell me that to build my credit score faster I should start carrying a small balance (just a few dollars each month).
 One had even heard it from his mom who works at a local bank.

 Some quick research showed this myth did nothing more than waste money on interest.
 Your credit score is not based upon your debt, but your use and responsibility with paying your debts.